gravitational/teleport/rfd/0194-upstream-pki-support.md

 #### Teleport Workload Identity

-We must decide whether the Teleport Workload Identity trust domain should be isolated from the upstream PKI hierarchy - effectively, should Teleport Workload Identity distribute the upstream root CA and should workloads using Teleport Workload Identity trust certificates issued elsewhere in the PKI hierarchy.
+The behaviour of Teleport Workload Identity will need to be adjusted to support the SPIFFE CA being an intermediate CA. Specifically, we must decide how the CAs above the Teleport SPIFFE CA are treated and distributed.

+If no changes were made, then, the PKI hierarchy above Teleport would effectively be superficial.
+Teleport Workload Identity would continue to distribute its intermediate CA as if it were a root CA. This would mean that workloads using Teleport Workload Identity as a source of a trust bundle would not be able to validate X509 SVIDs that were issued elsewhere in the PKI hierarchy.
+This provides a level of isolation for the trust domain and workloads can expect that any signed certificate is going to abide by the X509 SVID specification.

-Whilst the idea of isolating the trust domain is appealing, there is a number of challenges to this.
-Primarily, many TLS/X509 validators, do not support treating an intermediate CA as a root CA for the purposes of validating a certificate, and will reject a non-self signed root.
-This is not per the specification, but, would pose significant concerns around compatability.
+Unfortunately, a number of TLS/X509 validators refuse to accept an intermediate certificate (e.g not self-signed) as a root CA. This is not per the specification, but, would pose significant concerns around compatability.

-Therefore, we will proceed with the unisolated option whereby:

-- X509 SVIDs will include the intermediate CA certificate in the chain.
-This must occur for X509 SVIDs presented to Workloads via the Workload API and for X509 SVIDs written to disk.
+This means that Teleport Workload Identity must instead:

-- The upstream root CA will be distributed in any trust bundle in place of the intermediate CA.
+- Distribute the root CA in place of the leaf SPIFFE CA in trust bundles.

-TODO:
-- We should note here the compromises that using an external PKI hierarchy has on the security model of Teleport Workload Identity.
+- Include the leaf CA and any intermediate CA with any X509 SVID.

+The ramifications of this for the Teleport Workload Identity security model are significant and must be included in the documentation:

+- Other CAs within the PKI hierarchy may be able to be used to issue X509 certificates that appear to be X509 SVIDs issued by Teleport Workload Identity for the trust domain - without the attestation configured within Teleport Workload Identity having taken place.
+It is the sole responsibility of the operator to ensure that this is not possible or does not pose a risk.
+- Validators MUST take additional care when processing X509 certificates.
+There is no longer a guarantee that a certificate that passes signature validation is a valid X509 SVID that has been issued in line with the SPIFFE specification.
+- When a trust domain federates with a Teleport Workload Identity trust domain, the federating trust domain will be trusting X509 certificates issued anywhere within the PKI hierarchy rather than solely X509 SVIDs issued by the trust domain.

+Additionally, end-users should be made aware of other implications such as:

+- Whilst X509 SVIDs will be trusted across the entire PKI hierarchy, JWT SVIDs will only be trusted within the Teleport Workload Identity trust domain.
+This creates a disparity between X509 and JWT SVIDs that would not usually exist.

 ### Phase 2: Automation & Integration